Cloud Security Audit: Everything You Need to Know

 Cloud security audits are necessary to ensure that cloud-hosted applications and data are kept safe from unauthorized access and theft.
 Cloud providers level the ground for businesses by allowing them to host their apps and data in the cloud.

 But the agility comes with some security challenges.
-A cloud security breach can be costly as it could result in significant financial losses.
+A cloud security breach can be expensive financially and reputationally and could result in losses that require a lot of manpower to mitigate.

-In this article, we will discuss everything you need to know about cloud security and the audits conducted to evaluate it.
-We will start by discussing what a cloud security audit is and why it is important.
-Then, we will talk about the steps involved in it.
-Finally, we will discuss some of the challenges involved in the cloud security testing process and how to choose the right audit provider.
+This article will discuss everything you need to know about cloud security and the audits conducted to evaluate it.
+We will start by discussing a cloud security audit, why it is essential, and what steps are involved.
+Finally, we will examine some of the challenges involved in the cloud security testing process and how to choose the right audit provider.

-A cloud security audit is an inspection of the security controls placed by an organization to protect its data and other assets in the cloud.
-The audit is usually conducted by an external auditor who uses various test cases and checklists to find out if the target security posture is up to the mark.
+A cloud security audit inspects an organization’s security controls to protect its data and other assets in the cloud.
+The audit is usually conducted by an external auditor who uses various test cases and checklists to determine whether the target security posture is up to the mark.

-Security in the cloud is a shared responsibility between cloud providers and customers.
+Security in the cloud is based on a shared responsibility model between cloud providers and customers.
 Cloud providers are responsible for the security of their infrastructure, while customers are responsible for securing their data and applications.
-The following table will help you understand it better.
+The following table will help you understand this better.

 Type of Cloud ServiceSecurity Responsibilities of Cloud ProvidersSecurity Responsibilities of Clients